east-sussex-county-council/Escc.EastSussexGovUK/DotNetCoreMvc.md

 The call to `services.AddEastSussexGovUK(Configuration)` sets up:

-*  `EmbeddedFileProviders` so that views included in NuGet packages can be used
+*  [EmbeddedFileProvider](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.fileproviders.embeddedfileprovider?view=aspnetcore-2.2)s so that views included in NuGet packages can be used (it's the only was to include files in a NuGet package built using .NET Core)
-*  Sets up dependency injection for the services used by the template, including calling `services.AddOptions()` to enable configuration
+*  dependency injection for the services used by the template, including calling `services.AddOptions()` to enable configuration
-*  Adds configuration for enforcing TLS using redirection to HTTPS and [HSTS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security).
+*  configuration for enforcing TLS using redirection to HTTPS and [HSTS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security).

 The call to `app.UseEastSussexGovUK(env)` sets up:

-*  Enables the TLS support configured earlier
+*  enables the TLS support configured earlier
-*  Configures error pages
+*  branded error pages
-*  Sets up the Content Security Policy (which can be customised - see [Varying the Content Security Policy](#csp))
+*  the Content Security Policy (which can be customised - see [Varying the Content Security Policy](#csp))
-*  Adds other headers which make the site more secure
+*  other headers which make the site more secure

 ### Loading the template HTML

-The call to `await templateRequest.RequestTemplateHtmlAsync()` attempts to download the template controls from the remote URL, and populates a `TemplateHtml` property on the model.
+The call to `await templateRequest.RequestTemplateHtmlAsync()` attempts to download the template controls from a remote URL set by the `Escc.EastSussexGovUK:Mvc:PartialViewUrl` configuration setting.
+The template code will try to fetch HTML from that URL, passing a token for the control it wants instead of `{0}`.
+It then populates a `TemplateHtml` property on the model.
 The use of an asynchronous call is very important as it allows the site to scale successfully using this approach.

-The URL to download the controls from is set by the `Escc.EastSussexGovUK:Mvc:PartialViewUrl` configuration setting.
-The template code will try to fetch HTML from that URL, passing a token for the control it wants instead of `{0}`.

 The fetched HTML is saved in a local cache so that it is not requested remotely every time.
 The cache expires after an hour by default, but this can be changed using the optional `CacheMinutes` setting: